 Sometimes you have to write a story even when aren’t’ sure where it is going to go.
 The images in your mind won’t leave once they are stuck, and the only way through is to write it all down and test see how it looks.
 I am not sure if this story is done, or if there is more to tell, but I had a need to tell it, and so here it is.

 I stood there looking up at the sun’s slow drop behind the mountain range to my right.
 I knew that I had taken too long on the hike today.
 I began to slowly berate myself under my breath as I recounted my slow pace.
 I would likely have been nicer to myself if I realized I would be dead in seven days, but I didn’t and honestly, I was still pretty lenient with my laxity, so maybe some part knew.
 The lake was about a half mile off, and I needed to get in gear if I wanted to eat by the water and have my tent set up before dark.
-But who could go any faster on such a beautiful hike.
+But who could go any faster on such a beautiful hike?

 I had parked a few nights ago and camped at the trailhead mostly unimpressed with what I was seeing.
-The drive had been a good two hours up a single lane skid road that Idaho liked to call a park service road.
+The drive had been a good two hours up to a single lane skid road that Idaho liked to call a park service road.
 I had been forced to pull two tree falls off the road myself, and the time up was longer then I would have liked.
 But the long vistas of pine and rock while hanging the ass end of the jeep off a cliff made the drive enjoyable.

 I had only four allowances for weight.
 First, my ulu, a gift from my grandmother that I carried everywhere I could take it.
-It is a half moon native alaskan knife.
+It is a half moon Inuit knife.
 The best knife for cleaning anything, and as old as it is, it’s obviously durable.
 Second, my karambit, another knife.
-More flashy then useful, but this one holds an edge like nothing else I have ever had.
-It easily replaced my fillet knife, and bonus points for looking cool on my hip.
+More flashy than useful, but this one holds an edge like nothing else I have ever had.
+It easily replaced my fillet knife and bonus points for looking cool on my hip.
 Third, was my small Anker solar screen and battery backup (hey I need my pictures).
 And lastly was my Tenkara Fishing pole built right here in Idaho.
 It is like a fly pole, but without a reel, just extends out and back down and lets you catch the fish.